 The new CloudBerry Backup 5.1 has a lot of improvements in image based backups.
 One of the helpful features is the ability to exclude files and folders from a backup.
 Moreover, you can even exclude files during a restoration sessions, thus making process more flexible.
 Below you can find out more.

 We are glad to introduce the updated CloudBerry Backup 5.1 with some great features included.
 We implemented a possibility to exclude files from image-based backupand you can now resize NTFS partitions during image-based restoration.

 Let’s take a look at other nice surprises waiting for users in the new version.Continue reading →

 This post applies to CloudBerry Backup 4.0 and later.

 Windows Server 2012 Core Edition saves computing resources of the machine by cutting down such features as graphical user interface and inessential services.
 Nevertheless, user data still needs to be kept safe.
 In this post we will find out how to install and configure CloudBerry Backup on Windows Server Core.Continue reading →

 Every app and data sometimes get corrupted, serious disasters are also possible (thankfully, much more rarely).
 While you read our blog, you probably do backups to protect the business in such cases.
 But since backup scenarios are different, there are significant differences in restoration.
-Let’s discuss possible ways to restore the data access using cloud systems and summarize their pros and cons.
+Let’s discuss possible ways of using cloud systems and summarize their pros and cons in order to find a truly wise data recovery.
 Continue reading →

 This post applies to CloudBerry Backup 4.9 and later.

 It became possible to create image-level server backups in Cloudberry Backup long ago and this feature has been regularly updated.
-However, restore options that are not restricted just by the source server are even more interesting.
+However, cloud restore options, that are not restricted just by the source server, are even more interesting.
 For instance, you can deploy the image on a third party cloud storage, e.g. Azure VM.
 Let’s go to the heart of the matter.